 - Gradually reduce the heat and then allow the water to cool down before you can use it for drinking or cooking.

-ADDITIONAL NOTE: It usually takes up to half an hour for the boiled water to be cooled down for drinking and cooking uses so it is good advice for you to plan ahead and boil more water than you need in one go.
+ADDITIONAL NOTE: It usually takes up to half an hour for the boiled water to be cooled down for drinking and cooking uses so it is good advice for you to plan and boil more water than you need in one go.

 You might need that extra water for cleaning your fruits and vegetables or maybe for cleaning the silverware and dishes.

-To sum up this article altogether, boiling the water alters the taste because it changes the molecules present in the water solution – this releases the gases such as oxygen and the like which results in the flat taste of the boiled water.
+To sum this article up, boiling the water alters the taste because it changes the molecules present in the water solution – this releases the gases such as oxygen and the like which results in the flat taste of the boiled water.
 Bear in mind that the container influences the taste of the boiled water.

-While twice boiled water isn’t a bad idea, it shouldn’t become a habit due to the chance that it might make harmful elements become more concentrated in the boiled water.
+While twice boiled water isn’t a bad idea, it shouldn’t become a habit due to the chance that it might make harmful elements more concentrated in the boiled water.

 Last but not least is the boiling the tap water purifies it of bacteria and other unwelcome microorganisms.